dcvath/Election_Analysis_Challege/Election_Audit_Report.md

 ## Results
-In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.
+This script can be used to automate future election results by making some minor changes.
+Below, please find two examples of how the script can be modified to be used for other elections:

+1) Depending on the type of election, instead of referencing counties, we could pull in data for cities or even states for that matter.
+2) Another example would be to change the script and where it's pulling the data from, as different elections will store the data in different files.

+In conclusion, utilizing Python to process the election data is more efficient and can be used to automate future elections.